Aejkatappaja/phone-corp/README.md

 - I Improved my TypeScript's knowledges.
 - I improved my vision of project architecture.
 - I learned how to run tests properly and to test what seemed relevant to me.
+- I learned how to write and structure a well documented `README` file.
 - I discovered [mongodb-memory-server](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) which is pretty good for testing interaction with database.

 ## 💥 Annoying encountered issues and how i solved them